-- Plot Length in the X (E-W) Direction, in meters The length of the plot in the east-west direction, in meters. - Plot Length in the Y (N-S) Direction, in meters The length of the plot in the north-south direction, in meters.

-• Plot Latitude, in decimal degrees The plot latitude, expressed in degrees and partial degrees (i.e. 39.10).
+- Plot Length in the X (E-W) Direction, in meters The length of the plot in the east-west direction, in meters. - Plot Length in the Y (N-S) Direction, in meters The length of the plot in the northsouth direction, in meters. - Plot Latitude, in decimal degrees The plot latitude, expressed in decimal degrees (i.e. 39.10).
+This information may not be needed in the run, depending on the behaviors that you select; if it is not needed, this value will be ignored. - Mean Annual Precipitation, mm The mean annual precipitation of the plot, in millimeters.
+This information may not be needed in the run, depending on the behaviors that you select; if it is not needed, this value will be ignored. - Mean Annual Temperature, degrees C The mean annual temperature of the plot, in degrees Celsius.
+This information may not be needed in the run, depending on the behaviors that you select; if it is not needed, this value will be ignored.

-15-Aug-2004 10:01 PM
+25-Aug-2010 10:01 PM